Minnie Rojas: California Angels

-Rojas made his major league debut on May 30, 1966, when he started a game against the Cleveland Indians and earned the win.
-Rojas would only make one additional start in the majors, instead becoming an effective bullpen arm.
+Rojas made his major league debut as a 32 year old rookie starting pitcher on May 30, 1966, against the Cleveland Indians and earned the win.
+Rojas would only make one additional start in the major leagues Instead, he became a valuable member of the Angels' bullpen at a time when the role of relief pitchers was evolving in the professional game.
 He appeared in 47 games and earned 10 saves as a 32-year-old rookie.

-In 1967, Rojas became the Angels' closer and led the American League with 27 saves, setting a franchise record that wasn't broken until Donnie Moore collected 31 saves in 1985.
+Rojas' best major league season was 1967, when he set an Angels franchise record with 27 saves that wasn't broken until Donnie Moore collected 31 saves in 1985.
 Rojas also won 12 games in relief that year and was a major reason that the Angels were surprising contenders for the American League pennant until mid-September.
 He was named the American League's Fireman of the Year and was 24th in the voting for American League MVP.

+Rojas' effectiveness was reduced by injuries in 1968, and he missed the second half of the season.
 During the 1968 season, Rojas developed calcium deposits and tendonitis in his elbow, probably due to overwork during the many seasons leading up to his major league debut.
 He was placed on the disabled list in late July and was eventually shut down for the 1968 season without throwing another pitch.

-Rojas attempted to resume his career in 1969 and threw 18 innings of minor league ball, but his "arm trouble" continued, and he retired from baseball at the age of 35.
+Rojas attempted to resume his career in 1969 and threw 18 innings in the minor leagues and the Mexican League, but lingering arm issues continued, and he retired from baseball at the age of 35.